soboe22/assignment1-template/README.md

 ### **Invalid Choice**
 - Display `"Invalid menu option."`

+90–100 → A
+80–89 → B
+70–79 → C
+60–69 → D
+Below 60 → F

 ---

 ## 💻 Sample Output

 ==== Smart Utility Calculator ====
-Check if a number is Even or Odd
+1. Check if a number is Even or Odd
-Find the largest of three numbers
+2. Find the largest of three numbers
-Grade Calculator
+3. Grade Calculator
-Simple Calculator
+4. Simple Calculator
-Exit
+5. Exit
    Enter your choice: 3
    Enter your score: 85
    Grade: B

 ---